Bayesian inference for aggregated Hawkes processes: Aggregated Hawkes process

 integrating over the distribution of the latent exact point pattern $\bm{x}$ and its latent branching structure $\bm Y$ (discussed in \cref{sec:methods}).

-This can be further simplified.
+The likelihood in \cref{eq:aggregated_integral} can be simplified.
 Each exact point pattern $\bm x$ maps to a single aggregated point pattern $\bm N$.
-Thus, it holds that $p(\bm N \mid \bm x, \bm Y, \theta) = p(\bm N \mid \bm x)$, which is equal to 1 only when the aggregated data match the exact point pattern in terms of the total number of events and the number of events in each bin.
-Therefore,
+Thus, it holds that $p(\bm N \mid \bm x, \bm Y, \bm \theta) = p(\bm N \mid \bm x)$, which is equal to 1 only when the aggregated data match the exact point pattern in terms of the total number of events and the number of events in each bin.
+For example, for $\bm N$ being the aggregated data from a univariate, spatio-temporal pattern $\bm x$, we have that

+Similar formulas to that in \cref{eq:N_given_x} for a temporal or a multivariate spatio-temporal process are given in \cref{supp_subsec:multi_notation}.